 Oh, and while you’re at it… let me tell you some other things that aren’t yours AT ALL!

-Other people’s lives, experiences and expectations.
 No one else has walked in your shoes.
-Your journey is unique to you so let go of comparisons.
+Your journey is unique to you so let go of comparison.
 And even comparisons about letting go!
 Don’t feel trapped in a rut because everyone you know handles everything just fine, so you feel bad letting go!
 You have no idea what someone else’s burdens or privileges are so don’t compare yourself or your life to them.
 Compare to what you know, yourself!
-Strive to improve every day!
+Strive for long-term, consistent personal improvement!

 Expectations & Advice